chibuezer/weather-app/README.md

 ### CI:
 This project uses GitHub Actions to automate Docker builds and linting.
 Ensure secrets encoded are added to the GitHub repo for Docker Hub.

+### Note:
+To install helm cli, go to: https://helm.sh/docs/intro/install/

+Use the Helm CLI to create a new Helm chart: helm create weather-app